 Maybe.
 My two concerns with this hearing aid is feedback with patients that have a moderate to severe hearing loss.
 Because the microphone and receiver are so close together on this hearing aid, and because the aid doesn’t create a tight seal in the ear, there is potential for leakage and therefore feedback or whistling.
 That of course will depend on the exact configuration of your hearing loss, and may be remedied by choosing various sizes of Click sleeves.

 My other concern is how well the hearing aid will stay put in the ear canal.
 Because it’s not custom-molded, you don’t feel it “pop” into place in the ear canal like you do with so many custom hearing aids, so I am slightly concerned about it moving around and potentially falling out if I’m very active while wearing the aid.
 Alas, Signia Silk hearing aids come with a loss warranty, so it’s not a huge deal if the aids is lost- but still, a concern.

 I think the Signia Silk is a great solution for those patients who don’t want to wear a behind-the-ear hearing aid, but aren’t quiet ready for a custom-molded hearing aid.
 There are several advantages to the Signia Silk, and I’m already thinking of several customers of ours in the last year who didn’t do well with custom-molded hearing aids, but preferred not to wear a behind-the-ear hearing aid.
 The Signia Silk may fit the bill for those patients.

 Want to read customer reviews of the Silk hearing aid?
 Stay tuned- in a few days we’ll upload 360 degree photos of this hearing aid and create dedicated product pages, where you can see pictures, prices, user reviews, and more!
-Update: You can now view the Silk product pages here!
+Update: We now have pages on our site for the Signia Silk!